Ukraine crisis: Timeline

 Early December: Protesters occupy Kiev city hall and Independence Square in dramatic style, turning it into a tent city.
 Biggest demonstration yet sees 800,000 people attend demonstration in Kiev.

 Late November: Protests gather pace, as 100,000 people attend a demonstration in Kiev, the largest in Ukraine since the Orange Revolution.
 Police launch first raid on protesters, arresting 35.
-Images of injured demonstrators raise international profile of the protests.

 21 November: President Yanukovych's cabinet abandons an agreement on closer trade ties with EU, instead seeking closer co-operation with Russia.
 Ukrainian MPs also reject a bill to allow Yulia Tymoshenko to leave the country.
 Small protests start and comparisons with the Orange Revolution begin.2010